SFTtech/nyan/doc/nyan.md

 * Commit the transaction
   * `bool success = tx.commit();`
   * This triggers, for each patch in the transaction:
-    * Determine the patch target object by evaluating `__patch__`
+    * Determine the patch target object name
-      * If a custom patch target was requested, check if it currently is a child the default patch target.
+      * If a custom patch target was requested, check if it was a child of the default patch target at loadtime.
     * Copy the patch target object in a (new) state at `time`
       * Query the view of the transaction at `time` for the target object, this may recursively query parent views
       * If there is no state at `time` in the view of the transaction, create a new state